CyberSaR-KAUST/Vehicle-Wrong-Turn-Violation-Dataset/README.md

 - 📄 Annotation files (e.g., YOLO or CVAT format)
 ## 📌 Citation

-If you use **UAV-NIDD** in your research, experiments, or publications, please cite the following paper:
+If you use ** Wrong Turn Violation Dataset** in your research, experiments, or publications, please cite the following paper:
 ```bibtex

 @article{anees2026wrongturn,